 - Strain the apricots to get out all of the water and pat them dry with a paper towel.

 I always like to prep my ingredients to ensure that I don’t forget to add something in.
+This recipe is made up of mostly kitchen staples.

 What’s the Key to a Flakey and Delicate Scone?